bitmaintech/S9_makepackage/README.md

 There are only two application from bitmain: single-board-test and bmminer, which must be copied to app-bin subdir before make package.

+The filesystem of linux and kernel can be complied from : https://github.com/bitmaintech/S9_firmware